 Most moles are benign and don't require treatment.
 You can have moles removed if you don't like the way they look or feel.
 But moles that appear after you are 30 or that change in certain ways may become a problem.
 These moles may turn into melanoma, a type of skin cancer.
-Melanoma is often curable if caught early.
-But this disease can be life-threatening.
-Anyone who has moles is at risk.
-To manage your risk, it's smart to check your moles for changes.
+Melanoma is one of the fastest growing cancers in the United States, but it is often curable if caught early.
+But this disease can be life-threatening, particularly when not diagnosed early.
+The more moles someone has, the higher the risk.
+Risk is also higher for those who have had more lifetime exposure to the sun, severe blistering sunburns, exposure to tanning beds, a prior personal history of cancer, and those with a family history of skin cancer.
+To manage your risk, it's smart to check your moles for changes and ask your health care provider to perform a thorough skin exam when you have a physical exam.
 To do this, you first need to learn where your moles are.
 Then, be sure to check your moles each month.

-It’s easy to check your moles each month.
+You can check many of your moles each month.
 You can do this right after you shower and before you get dressed.
 Check your body from head to toe.
 Then, make a list of your moles.
-If you find any new moles or changes in your moles, call your doctor.
+If you find any new moles or changes in your moles, call your health care provider.
 To check your moles, you'll need:

 - A full-length mirror

-A stool or chair to sit on while you check your feet
+- A stool or chair to sit on while you check your feet

 If you have a lot of moles, take digital photos of them each month.
 Make sure to take photos both up close and from a distance.
 These can help you see if any moles change over time.

-See your doctor if your moles hurt, itch, ooze, bleed, thicken, become crusty, or show other changes.
-Also, be sure to call your doctor if your moles show any of the following signs of melanoma:
+See your health care provider if your moles hurt, itch, ooze, bleed, thicken, become crusty, or show other changes.
+Also, be sure to call your health care provider if your moles show any of the following signs of melanoma:

-A change in size, shape, color, or elevation
+- A change in size, shape, color, or elevation

-Asymmetry (when the sides don't match)
+- Asymmetry (when the sides don't match)

 - Ragged, notched, or blurred borders

 - Varied colors within the same mole